What They Do: Computer hardware engineers research, design, develop, and test computer systems and components.

 How to Become One: Most computer hardware engineers need a bachelor’s degree from an accredited program.

-Job Outlook: Employment of computer hardware engineers is projected to grow 2 percent over the next ten years, slower than the average for all occupations.
+Job Outlook: Employment of computer hardware engineers is projected to grow 5 percent over the next ten years, about as fast as the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of computer hardware engineers with similar occupations.